cmmorrow/build-magic/docs/user_guide/cli_usage.md

 > build-magic --config my_config.yaml
 ```

-Alternatively, `-C` (uppercase c) can be used instead of `--config`.
+Alternatively, **-C** (uppercase c) can be used instead of **--config**.

 ```bash
 > build-magic -C my_config.yaml
 ```

-A Config File in a different directory can also be used by providing the relative or absolute path to the config file:
+A Config File in a different directory can also be used by providing the relative or absolute path to the Config File:

 ```bash
 > build-magic --config my_project/config.yaml